phac-nml/biohansel/docs/source/user-docs/Tutorial.rst

 |getdata|

-**2.** Find Biohansel on the right-hand side in the "Tools" Section: Under the Experimental Section and click it.
+**2.** Find biohansel on the right-hand side in the "Tools" Section: Under the Experimental Section and click it.

   |experimental|